PassawutP/PassawutP/README.md

-- ✋✋✋  Hello! ✋✋✋
 - My name is Passawut Prinyagul
 - Right now, I am studying as a junior in the bachlor degree of information and communication engineering.
-- 🧑‍💻 For programming, I’m interested in writing code such with Python mostly related to Data Science and AI.
-I can code website using react/ionic in both backend and frontend.
+- 🧑‍💻 For programming, I’m interested in writing code such with Python mostly related to Data Science and Web development.
-- Currently, I am trying to find something interesting to do, so if you have anything interesting for me to join feel free to contact me!

 📫 To reach out to me officially, you can email to me at passawut.prinyagul@gmail.com.